Like, how do you know what is resident-related damage that they should be charged for, during…

 So, therefore we’re going to require them to clean that.

-And the great thing is before a tenant moves in, we do a move-in walkthrough with the same type pictures.
+And the great thing is before a resident moves in, we do a move-in walkthrough with the same type pictures.

-We’re taking pictures of everything just so that we have documentation, this is how the house was turned over to this new tenant.
+We’re taking pictures of everything just so that we have documentation, this is how the house was turned over to this new resident.

-And then we’re asking the tenant, please…we give them a sheet and we say,
+And then we’re asking the resident, please…we give them a sheet and we say,

 “Hey, if you notice anything, the first couple of weeks if you notice anything that seems kind of out of place or needs to be fixed or whatever.